davidefella/shopping_cart_manager/README.md

 - Web welcome page
 - Input/Output via REST API
-- Subdivision of product categories
+- Subdivision of products categories
-- Calculation of taxes per product/category
+- Taxes calculation per product/category
 - Discount coupon management GIFT5 for book category
 - Calculation of total taxes for each shopping cart
 - Total calculation to pay for each shopping cart